scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 2/10

-Make a normal weapon attack against a target, adding a proficient die to the roll.
+Make a normal weapon attack against a target, adding an enhanced die to the roll.
 On a critical the target is dazed until the end of their next turn.

-***Enhanced:*** Add a superior die instead of a proficient die.
+***Enhanced:*** Add a superior die instead of an enhanced die.
 The target is dazed for 1 minute on a critical.

 ___
 #### Guided Strike